Hannan-H/2024-Mid-Year-City-Progress/README.md

 After this analysi, what steps should we take to help excute the City's goal what is crucial to set these goals?

 Use PowerBI to visualize this data.
+Main Objective:
+What is the main objective what are you trying to uncover with this data?? -> WHAT is the MAIN BUISINESS PROBLEM WITH THIS data????
 Questions:
 Can you solve business plans with Data???
 1. Why are some plans not progressing as planned and what steps do we need to take?